pencil-code/pencil-code/doc/paper/paper.md

 # Ongoing research using the Pencil Code

-Current research includes topics from stellar physics, interstellar and intercluster medium, the early universe, as well as from meteorology and engineering applications: small-scale dynamos and reconnection;
+Current research includes topics from stellar physics, interstellar and intercluster medium, the early universe, as well as from meteorology and engineering: small-scale dynamos and reconnection;
 primordial magnetic fields and decaying turbulence;
 gravitational waves from turbulent sources;